momentaryswitcher/spyder_pyperclip/README.md

 To resolve this, I installed pyperclip in the conda environment using the command:

-\conda install -c conda-forge pyperclip\
+'conda install -c conda-forge pyperclip'

 Also, run the following commands to fix the "Not Implemented Error":